WagonWheelz/Storybox/README.md

 - Tags
 - General information at a glance

+Once assigned, StoryBox replaces usernames with **character cards**, making logs easier to read and much more immersive.
+No more mentally translating “User123” into “emotionally unavailable vampire”.
+Simply click "manage cast" and replace the username with the Character of your choice from your storage or create a whole new one on the fly.

-Full character details live in the **Characters** tab for when you want the entire lore dump.
+Full character details live in the **Characters** tab with increased features and information.

 ---